jimacoff/my-hd/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 **__NOTE: Instant deploy is not recommended if you plan to set up My-HD as a user facing live production application.
 For this it is recommended that you clone this repository and develop locally.
-As an alternative you can deploy here and run `git pull heroku master` into your local command line to pull a copy of the deployed code from your Heroku remote repo into your local development environment__**
+As an alternative you can deploy here and run__** `git pull heroku master` **__in your local command line to pull a copy of the deployed code from your Heroku remote repo into your local development environment__**

 ## Test Coverage